MicrosoftDocs/win32-pr.it-it/desktop-src/wmformat/wm-mediaisstereo.md

 ## <a name="remarks"></a>Commenti

-Questo attributo viene usato per la trasmissione di programmi televisivi.
+Questo attributo viene usato per la trasmissione tv.

 ## <a name="see-also"></a>Vedi anche